kdabug/sql-zoo/README.md

 ### Deliverables:

--  Take a screenshot of the nav bar (on the left) with your status filled in. **You do not need to do the quizzes.** Only the steps as indicated above.
-To take a screenshot on your Mac, press `Shift` + `Command` + `4`
+-  For SQL Zoo, take a screenshot of the nav bar (on the left) with your status filled in. **You do not need to do the quizzes.** Only the steps as indicated above.
--  Create a file in this repo with the image.
+-  Touch a file called `sqlzoo.png` in this repo with the image.
--  Push up your changes, do a PR and don't forget to add your name.
+-  Push up your file and do a pull request

 *********
 #### Have a fun Thanksgiving and extended weekend!!!!